 Production, transfer, use, and stockpiling

-Cluster munitions were used in Albania in 1999 by forces of the former Socialist Republic of Yugoslavia and by states participating in the NATO operation.
-In December 2009, Albania announced it had completed the clearance of all known cluster munition remnants on its territory.
+Forces of the former Socialist Republic of Yugoslavia and states participating in the NATO operation used cluster munitions in Albania in 1999.
+A decade later, in December 2009, Albania announced the completion of clearance of all known cluster munition remnants on its territory.

 For details on Albania’s cluster munition policy and practice up to early 2009, see Human Rights Watch and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), pp. 28–29.